Hydde07/c-hanoi-tower/README.md

 ## Prerequisites

 - C++ Compiler: To compile the source code, you will need a C++ compiler.
 The project was likely developed using GCC or MSVC.
-- Visual Studio Code (optional): The presence of a `.vscode` directory suggests that the project was developed using VS Code, which can be used for editing and debugging.
+- Visual Studio Code (optional): The project was developed using VS Code, which can be used for editing and debugging.
 - `conio2` Library: For enhanced terminal interface features, the `conio2` library is required.

 ## Using conio2 for Enhanced Terminal Interface